jessfraz/blog/content/post/linux-on-mac.md

 </pre>

 Okay now you need to edit `/EFI/refind/refind.conf`.
-You can download mine [here](http://jesss.s3.amazonaws.com/backups/mac/refind.conf) if you trust me, or want an example.
 The key differences you should make to the default config are as follows:

 <pre class="prettyprint">